wpfresher/insert-codes/readme.txt

 * MariaDB version 10 or later

 == Screenshots ==
-1. Codes: Easily manage your header, body, and footer scripts from one place.
+1. Insert Codes: Easily manage your header, body, and footer scripts from one place.
 2. Settings Page: Easy and user-friendly admin panel to configure the header, body, and footer scripts options.

 == Changelog ==